-Multi-sensory instruction can be broken down into four pathways:
+Multi-sensory (or multimodal) instruction can be broken down into four pathways:

 - Auditory (Sense of Hearing)

 - Tactile (Sense of Touch or Fine Motor Movement)

 - Kinesthetic (Body Movement or Gross Motor Movement)

 Typically, one of these modalities is usually predominant in each student.
 Some prefer to use their hands when learning, while others might need to see a visual representation of an image or picture to grasp the concept.

 As Dr. Samuel Orton indicated in his research, brain dominance has a substantial impact on learning to read.
 Both hemispheres of your brain act and react, think and process, and solve problems in very specific ways.
 Each is quite different from the other, and one is usually dominant.

 When a lesson utilizes all four learning pathways, it capitalizes on student strengths and strengthens their weaknesses.
 By using lessons that engage multiple modalities, educators have a much better chance for students to grasp a concept on initial instruction.